 The 17-acre main campus, located at 4170 City Avenue in Philadelphia, is an educational and healthcare complex which provides a true college campus atmosphere for students.

 Evans Hall—the College’s main building—houses video-equipped amphitheatres, a digital library, an osteopathic manipulative medicine lab, research and anatomy labs, and more.

 The adjacent building—Rowland Hall—is home to the Dr. Michael and Wendy Saltzburg Clinical Learning and Assessment Center, an 11,000-square-foot learning lab designed to help students develop clinical and communication skills through the use of standardized patients and human patient simulators.
 Rowland Hall also contains classrooms, study areas, computer labs, the College bookstore, student services, academic offices and other support operations.

 Other campus facilities include the Levin Administration Building, a 55,000-square-foot activity center and the parking garage.

-The campus is also home to Family Medicine at PCOM, one of the five PCOM Healthcare Centers serving the needs of the medically underserved in urban areas of Philadelphia and
+The campus is also home to Family Medicine at PCOM, one of PCOM's Healthcare Centers serving the needs of the medically underserved in urban areas of Philadelphia and

 and rural Sullivan County, Pennsylvania.